lanl-ansi/PowerModels.jl/README.md

 ## Installation

-For the moment, PowerModels.jl is not yet registered as a Julia package.
-Hence, "clone" should be used instead of "add" for package installation,
+The latest stable release of PowerModels can be installed using the Julia package manager with,

+`Pkg.add("PowerModels")`

+For the current development version, "clone" this repository directly with,

 `Pkg.clone("git@github.com:lanl-ansi/PowerModels.jl.git")`

 At least one solver is required for running PowerModels.
 Using the open-source solver Ipopt is recommended, as it is extremely fast, and can be used to solve a wide variety of the problems and network formulations provided in PowerModels.
-The Ipopt solver is installed via,
+The Ipopt solver can be installed via tha package manager with,

 `Pkg.add("Ipopt")`